For All Scout Groups interested in completing:

 *The Museum does not sell or provide scout badges.

 The Lizzadro Museum of Lapidary Art offers tour programs to scout groups’ grades 2 thru 8.
+All visitors are required to wear a face covering while in the Museum.
 Scout leaders must arrange a tour date and time by calling the Museum at 630.833.1616 during Museum hours or email: email@example.com for tour availability.
 Tours can be arranged for groups with special interests or needs.

 Scout Programs Offered at the Lizzadro Museum